-It’s been a long time coming but Maserati have finally updated their beastly sedan, the Quattroporte, to once again make it a contender in the luxury sedan segment.
+It’s been a long time coming but Maserati have finally updated their beastly sedan, look at this new Maserati the Quattroporte, to once again make it a contender in the luxury sedan segment.

 Despite being one of the most important models in Maserati’s plan for sales growth, the Quattroporte has lagged behind the luxury sedan market in recent years with outdated styling and tech, the hard truth is- there was more impressive tech features to be found in the new Holden Barina.
 The new Quattroporte however, has a fresh dash arrangement that incorporates a high definition 8.4inch touchscreen entertainment unit- unfortunately, CarPlay is not included.